Shatkarma: What are they?

 Nauli helps in massaging the abdominal muscles, thus strengthening the abdominal walls.

 Benefits: Nauli benefits in strengthening the muscles structure of and around the abdominal area.
 As an additional effect, Nauli also helps in regulating blood pressure.
-Hatha Pradipika mentions Nauli to be very beneficial for digestive system & related issues with indigestion.
+Hatha Pradipika mentions Nauli to be very beneficial for the digestive system & related issues with indigestion.

-Basti is what we call as the enema in modern medical terminology.
+Basti is what we call the enema in modern medical terminology.
 In texts, two types of Basti are mentioned: